Jacksonmills/Jacksonmills/README.md

 👋 Hey, I'm JEM (Jackson Eroe Mills)
-* 🫡 On the hunt for exciting projects!
-Expertise in React, TypeScript, and CSS
+* 🫡 Looking for group!
+Frontend/Fullstack with expertise in React, TypeScript, and CSS
 * 🦾 Eager to co-create transformative web experiences and AI-powered solutions
 * 📫 Let's connect!
 DM me on Twitter: @jacksonmills